bluebanquise/bluebanquise/resources/documentation/monitoring/node_exporter.rst

   process_max_fds 1024

 There are a lot of information given by node_exporter.
-It is a very heavy exporter, so that is why it is not running on the compute nodes.
+It is a very heavy exporter, that is generally not running on compute nodes, in order to not loose any computing power.

 Some of the information given are the following: